Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 - Mitigating Financial Risks: The insurance provides a safety net that protects against unexpected high claims, allowing for more predictable financial planning.

-- Statistics on Savings: Research indicates that employers with stop-loss insurance can save up to 15% on their overall healthcare costs compared to those without.
+- Statistics on Savings: Research indicates that Michigan employers with stop-loss insurance can save 10-20% on their overall healthcare costs compared to those without, reflecting regional market benefits.

 These financial benefits highlight the importance of incorporating stop-loss insurance into self-funded health plans.